Gatorade: Re-branding

+Fast Twitch, in 2023, Gatorade released Fast Twitch, an energy drink that they claim will 'ignite power and athletic performance'.

 Composition and health concerns

 The original Gatorade is based on oral rehydration therapy, a mixture of salt, sugar, and water, with the citrus-based flavoring and added food coloring.
 The composition of individual Gatorade products varies depending upon the product in question, as well as the country in which it is sold.
 Gatorade Thirst Quencher contains water, sucrose (table sugar), dextrose, citric acid, natural flavor, sodium chloride (table salt), sodium citrate, monopotassium phosphate, and flavoring/coloring ingredients.
 Some Gatorade flavor variations used to contain brominated vegetable oil as a stabilizer.
 Brominated vegetable oil was discontinued in 2013, and has been replaced with sucrose acetate isobutyrate.
 An 8 USfloz serving of Gatorade Perform 02 (Gatorade Thirst Quencher) contains 50 calories, 14 grams of carbohydrates, 110 mg sodium and 30 mg potassium.

 Gatorade Thirst Quencher is sweetened using a sucrose-dextrose mix.
 For a period of time in the 1990s and early 2000s, high fructose corn syrup was used to sweeten Gatorade distributed in North America, but as of 2011, the drink is once again sweetened with a sucrose–dextrose combination, which the company describes as being "preferred by consumers".
 G2 and G2 Natural, labeled as being "lower calorie" variants, are sweetened in part with PureVia, an extract of the Stevia plant.